facebookresearch/convit/README.md

 ```

 # License
-The majority of this repository is released under the CC-BY-NC 4.0. license as found in the [LICENSE](LICENSE) file, however portions of the project are available under separate license terms: deit and timm are licensed under Apache 2.0.
+The majority of this repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.